 Discrimination often makes children isolate themselves and lose motivation in pursuing higher knowledge.
 They might be afraid of being discriminated further, or they might even start believing in the stereotypes they hear from bullies.

 One way to encourage children to pursue higher education is to offer them better opportunities.
 For example, girls are very often victims of gender discrimination.
 So, in schools where that is common, the system could spread awareness of many available girls scholarships that could encourage girls to keep studying in order to improve their lifestyle.
+The only thing they need is to write great scholarship essays using https://essaywritingservice.com/.
+Alternatively, you can a reliable essay writer to write a winning academic essay.

 Involve the students

 Last but not least, students need to be involved in order to actually understand.
 Of course, learning about history is essential, but they also need to see how present discrimination is even today.
 For example, a school could invite guest speakers from discriminated groups to talk about their experiences and how they feel when they get openly discriminated.
+The school may also ask students to choose history-related topics for their capstone project.

 By showing students various representations of how discrimination affects their culture, you are more likely to change their attitudes – and not just in school, but outside as well.
 They would see that discrimination can happen to anybody – their best friend, favorite teacher, next-door neighbor, etc. In short, it would be an engaging learning experience that would allow students to see that discrimination is very real, and that the change starts with them.
+Amazon AWS Certification can help students from marginalized communities to excel in their professional careers.